kuanb/kuanb.github.io/_posts/2020-04-06-geodataframe-reprojection-utm-zone-id.md

 It is common to deal with data coming in a format where `x` values are represented by longitudinal coordinates and `y` values are represented by latitudinal coordinates.
 This format, known as WGS 84 or EPSG 4326, is outlined in greater detail [here](https://en.wikipedia.org/wiki/World_Geodetic_System).

-Often, in a Python workroom, this data will be read into a GeoDataFrame where the geometric shapes are paired with other metadata (in other columns).
+Often, in a Python workflow, this data will be read into a GeoDataFrame where the geometric shapes are paired with other metadata (in other columns).
 Subsequent manipulations may require distance calculations.

 Because a system might be used to process data from one part of the world and then, later, from another; it helps to calculate the projection on the fly.
 This blog post documents how to do this quickly.